 Easiest Traditional Method from SGN Airport to Ho Chi Minh City

 Unlike in many places in the world, there is no requirement that you have to take the “next” taxi in line, and you also don’t need to go through the taxi queue.
 Ensure that will use the meter or agree to a fare fixed price if not (but if its Mai Linh or Vina Sun, odds are they will definitely use the meter).
-My taxi rides between the airport and District 1 typically come between 130,000 and 150,000VND.

 Figure around 45 minutes from HAN Airport to downtown Hanoi.

 You can use a shared van (Vietnam Airlines, Jetstar, etc.) for ~$2 USD but you wait there until its filled.
 One is the Vietnamese Airlines shuttle that drops you off at the Vietnam Airlines office in Hanoi which is a bit south of the Old Quarter.
 From there, you have a 2km (1mi) walk or a short taxi ride.

 Method 2: Taxi.
 Reliable names are Mai Linh and TaxiGroup, and the official HAN taxi companies are Noi Bai Taxi, Viet Thanh Taxi and Dai Nam Taxi, but whatever the case, make sure the taxi is marked.
 Just ensure you are paying a fixed fee (not the meter – it will be higher) and ask for the smallest car because if you get in a larger car, that fixed fee you agreed upon might have been for the small car.
 You do not need to pay tolls or tip.
 Note the ride from the city to the airport should be around 40% less.
 To go from the airport to the city, expect something in the $15-$25 range.